openKolibri/klais-16/readme.md

 ![imProto]

-A test model was made with 2.5 deg draft angles and 1.2mm wall thickness for ABS moulding.
+A test model was made with 2.5 deg draft angles and `1.2 mm` wall thickness for ABS moulding.
 Approximate calculations show tooling costs of $7.5k for production steel tooling, and 15s cycle time.

 Switch to IM at 20k-100k units.